-- County Office on Aging – A County Department of Government that offers help to older people, including transportation services, meals, personal care, day healthcare, and skilled nursing care.
+- County Office on Aging – A department of government located within all counties in NJ that offer help to older people, including transportation services, meals, personal care, day healthcare, and skilled nursing care.
 New Jersey residents can contact their County Freeholder’s Office to find their Local Agency on Aging.

 - Deception – Includes a misrepresentation or concealment of material fact relating to services rendered, disposition of property, or use of property intended to benefit a vulnerable adult; deception can be found in the terms of a contract or agreement entered into with a vulnerable adult; existing or preexisting condition of any property involved in a contract or agreement entered into with a vulnerable adult; or the use or employment of any misrepresentation, false pretense, or false promise in order to induce, encourage, or solicit a vulnerable adult to enter into a contract or agreement.

-- Duty – An obligation to conform to a standard of care which is considered reasonable by most.
+- Duty – An obligation to conform to a standard of care that is considered reasonable by most objective persons.

 - Elder Abuse – An intentional act, or failure to act, by a caregiver or another person in a relationship involving an expectation of trust that causes or creates a risk of harm to an older adult.
 (An older adult is defined as someone age 60 or older.)